Residence permit - skilled workers with vocational training

 Questions & Answers

-Qualified vocational training exists if it is vocational training in a state-recognised or comparably regulated training occupation for which a training period of at least two years is specified under federal or state law.
+Qualified vocational training refers to vocational training in a state-recognised or similarly regulated occupation for which federal or state legislation stipulates a training period of at least two years.

-A list of recognised training occupations can be found on the website of the Federal Institute for Vocational Education and Training.
+A list of recognised apprenticeship occupations can be found on the website of the Federal Institute for Vocational Education and Training.

-If you have completed vocational training, you are authorised to work in any qualified occupation.
-Helper and trainee occupations are excluded.
-For regulated professions, you require a separate licence (professional licence).
+Once you have completed your vocational training, you may carry out any skilled work.
+Assistant and semi-skilled roles are excluded.
+For regulated professions, you will need a separate licence (licence to practise).

-Please note, however, that you are bound to your occupation and employer for the first two years and that a change must be authorised.
-You can find more information here.
+Please note, however, that for the first two years you are bound to your current role and employer, and any change must be approved.

-Information on the recognition of foreign professional qualifications can be found here: Recognition in Germany
+You can find information on the recognition of foreign vocational qualifications here: Recognition in Germany

 If you have any further questions, you can also contact the Service Centre for the Recognition of Foreign Qualifications.

-A regulated profession is an occupation for which certain professional qualifications are required in order to practise it.
+A regulated profession is an occupation for which specific professional qualifications are required in order to practise it.

-A doctor, for example, needs to be recognised in order to practise her profession in Germany.
-In contrast, an engineer may also work as an engineer without being recognised, but may not call themselves an engineer.
-They are only authorised to use the professional title once they have been recognised.
+A doctor, for example, needs her qualifications to be recognised in order to practise her profession in Germany.
+In contrast, an engineer may work as an engineer even without recognition, but may not call themselves an engineer.
+Only once their qualifications have been recognised are they entitled to use the professional title.

 Legal basis